Where do I Turn my Water off?

 At the next available opportunity, employ a Plumber to install an internal Stop tap for you in a sensible, accessible position.

-Do I need an Internal Stop-tap?
+Do you need an Internal Stop Tap?

-In a word, no. There is no requirement for you to have an internal stop tap.
+There is no requirement for you to have an internal stop tap.
 If your external stop tap works well and is easily accessible, then you may not need to have one.

-In the event of an emergency, for instance a plumbing fitting failing in the first floor bathroom, the time it takes for you to run down the stairs, find a flat-headed implement (to prise off the cover), locate a headtorch, put your slippers on and get out to the external stop tap, several litres of water may have flooded through your Kitchen ceiling (and light fittings).
+IHowever, in the event of an emergency, for instance a plumbing fitting failing in the first floor bathroom, the time it takes for you to run down the stairs, find a flat-headed implement (to prise off the cover), locate a headtorch, put your slippers on and get out to the external stop tap, several litres of water may have flooded through your Kitchen ceiling (and light fittings).

 There are alternatives to the traditional Tap-like Stop-tap, which can be awkward and stiff to use.
 They require a degree of force and dexterity, and as we have discussed can be in inaccessible places.